Refactoring code with flir

 Bacher, 2025

-Detecting and fixes bad practices
+Detecting and fixing bad practices

 flir provides 3 types of functions: linter functions, fixer functions, and helper functions: